ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 In webpack there really is not an elegant way to associate all 3 files with each other while having each of the files added to webpack's dependency graph.
 One solution would be to just statically copy the necessary files using the [CopyWebpackplugin](https://webpack.js.org/plugins/copy-webpack-plugin/) and just reference them as static resources.
 This works but the assets are not added to the dependency graph which is the main feature for bundling these assets with webpack.

-Instead its better to just combine all the necessary files into a single file.
+Instead its better to just combine all the necessary files into a single file (if possible for your 3D model format).
 For .gltf files they are able to be combined into a single .glb file which includes the textures and binary data for the .gltf model.
 Similarly compressing a .gltf file with Draco compression results in a single .gltf file that has the binary data and textures embedded into that single file.
 Because the .gltf format is optimized for the web _you should generally always be using .glb or draco compressed .gltf models_

 ### Gltf-pipeline compression
 [gltf-pipeline](https://github.com/AnalyticalGraphicsInc/gltf-pipeline) is a tool made for changing .gltf files to .glb files (size doesn't change; but model is contained in a single .glb file) and compressing .gltf files to draco compressed .gltf files.
-The package offers a node.js API but there seems to be [issues](https://github.com/AnalyticalGraphicsInc/cesium/issues/8452) with the latest release that prevent the API from working correctly on newer version of node.
+The package offers a node.js API but there seems to be [issues](https://github.com/AnalyticalGraphicsInc/cesium/issues/8452) with the latest release that prevent the API from working correctly on newer versions of node.

 The CLI-tool works correctly and here is a sample command to convert .gltf -> draco compressed .gltf
 + -i input file: model.gltf